 - Difficulty or not wanting to move much

 - Bigger shoulder muscles (overcompensation)

 - Stiffness or limping

 In order to prevent hip dysplasia you need to keep your Jackapoo on a healthy diet to avoid obesity.
-Always use a responsible breeder that uses appropriate health screenings to be aware if the parents had any problems with hip dysplasia.
+Always use a responsible breeder who uses appropriate health screenings to be aware if the parents have any problems with hip dysplasia.

 Treatment for Jackapoo’s hip dysplasia includes keeping them on a healthy and balanced diet, full of foods with glucosamine.
 Try to include chewable supplements like these ones to maintain healthy tissues.